-Check Checkbox to enable motion detection.
-Use the mouse to draw detection area(s) or click Full Screen to set the detection area to be the full screen and drag the sensitivity bar to set sensitivity.
+Check checkbox to enable motion detection, use the mouse to draw detection area(s) and drag the sensitivity bar to set sensitivity.

 Click to set alarm response actions.

 Figure 8.
 2 Set Detection Area and Sensitivity

 3. Click Trigger Channel tab and select one or more channels which will start to record or become full-screen monitoring when motion alarm is triggered.